Troma Entertainment: Kaufman's books

 Kaufman has also had some success with several non-fiction books and a novelization of The Toxic Avenger.
-Released in 1998, All I Need to Know about Filmmaking I Learned from The Toxic Avenger is an autobiography of sorts co-written with James Gunn.
+Released in 1998, All I Need to Know About Filmmaking I Learned from The Toxic Avenger is an autobiography of sorts co-written with James Gunn.
 This book chronicles the history of the company, its films, and its iconic figurehead.
 Kaufman continued to draw on his experiences as Troma chief in the "how-to" filmmaking books Make Your Own Damn Movie!, Direct Your Own Damn Movie!, Produce Your Own Damn Movie! and Sell Your Own Damn Movie!.
 A DVD box set has been released to coincide with release of each of the first three books.
 In the video series, Kaufman interviews famous and infamous filmmakers about various filmmaking subjects.

 In 2006, a novelization of The Toxic Avenger was released.
 It was co-written by Kaufman and long-time Troma employee Adam Jahnke.

+Mathew Klickstein's 2025 book Lloyd Kaufman: Interviews, published as part of the University Press of Mississippi's long-running Conversations with Filmmakers series, collects more than five decades of Kaufman interviews and chronicles the intimate details of the story of Troma.